+1 727 458 5882

 Since prehistoric times people have lived on this elongated sand dune peninsula which separates the Curonian Lagoon from the Baltic Sea.
 Nearly 100 kilometres long and 0.4-4 kilometres wide, it has long been threatened by the natural forces of wind and waves.
 Its survival to the present day has been made possible only as a result of ceaseless human efforts to combat the erosion of the Spit.
 The tour begins with a visit to one of the oldest settlements on the Spit, the charming seaside resort of Juodkrante with its Amber Bay and many pleasing stone sculptures.

-On your way to the Dunes, you will visit the Cormorants and Herons colony, an unusual bare place that still impresses everybody:)
+On your way to the Dunes, you will visit the Cormorants and Herons colony, an unusual bare place that impresses everybody!

-After taking in the sights of the dead forest, you’ll travel on to the Grey Dunes (sometimes called Dead Dunes), a fascinating area of wind-blown dunes and grassy, vegetation-covered sand hills where you’ll be able to walk and be impressed by the sheer scale of the landscape.
+After taking in the sights of the forest, you will travel on to the Grey Dunes (sometimes called Dead Dunes), a fascinating area of wind-blown dunes and grassy, vegetation-covered sand hills where you will be able to walk and be impressed by the sheer scale of the landscape.

-In Nida, you’ll visit some of the highest sand dunes in Europe including the famous 52 metre high Parnidis Dune.
+In Nida, you will visit some of the highest sand dunes in Europe including the famous 52 metre high Parnidis Dune.

-If you’re a literature lover you’ll enjoy the next stop at the Thomas Mann Memorial Museum, the house which the famous German author of Death in Venice and Dr Faustus had constructed in the town which he visited in 1930 and 1931.
+If you are a literature fan, you will enjoy the next stop at the Thomas Mann Memorial Museum, the house which the famous German author of Death in Venice and Dr. Faustus had constructed in the town which he visited in 1930 and 1931.

 Back to the full tour list

 Questions?
 Call us right now 1.855.866.8773 or email firstname.lastname@example.org